tiger1deF/proteinTools/docs/source/usage.rst

    myprot[100:350]
    myprot[100]

-Residues and atoms can also be accessed via the .atoms and .residues method, which returns a series containing the properties of the residue.
+Residues and atoms can also be accessed via the .atoms and .residues method, which returns a series containing the properties of the residue/atom.

 .. code-block:: python